 HKAS Executive is responsible for administering HKAS, including the accreditation schemes undertaken by HKAS.
 HKAS has also established a cadre of assessors and technical experts for carrying out assessments for each of the accreditation scheme.

-HKAS is a member of the International Accreditation Forum (IAF), International Laboratory Accreditation Cooperation (ILAC), Pacific Accreditation Cooperation (PAC) and Asia Pacific Laboratory Accreditation Cooperation (APLAC).
+HKAS is a member of the International Accreditation Forum (IAF), International Laboratory Accreditation Cooperation (ILAC) and Asia Pacific Accreditation Cooperation (APAC).
 HKAS is also a signatory to the multilateral mutual recognition arrangements of these cooperations.
-All together under these arrangements, HKAS has 93 mutual recognition arrangement partners in 93 economies.
+All together under these arrangements, HKAS has 103 mutual recognition arrangement partners in 102 economies.